vrmohanbabu/blue-green-deploy-on-kubernetes-cluster/README.md

 ## Project Overview

-In this project, we will develop a CI/CD pipeline for micro services applications with either blue/green deployment or rolling deployment.
+In this project, we will develop a CI/CD pipeline for micro services applications with either blue/green deployment on kubernetes cluster.

 ---